tetv/xcopt/README.md

 ##
 ## Usage: $PROG [OPTIONS] [COMMANDS]
 ## Options:
-##       --scrict                 If a command fails (exit code not 0) exits the program.
 ##       --info                   Set log level to info (default)
 ##       --warning                Set log level to warning
 ##       --debug                  Set log level to debug